affinda/affinda-python/docs/models.md

 collection.
 - `allow_openai`: Whether to allow OpenAI API to be used to assist in creating a model for this collection.
+- `trains_extractor`: Whether this collection feeds documents into the extractor's training queue.
+This setting can only be toggled for custom extractors.

 <a id="models._models.CollectionCreate"></a>